cmajor-lang/cmajor/docs/Cmaj Patch Format.md

     // fetching remote resources for use in the view, before doing so.
     //
     // When using libraries such as React, this is where the call to
-    // `ReactDOM.createRoot` would go rendering into a container component
+    // `ReactDOM.createRoot` would go, rendering into a container component
     // before returning.
     const container = document.createElement ("div");